typelevel/fs2/CONTRIBUTING.md

 Writing documentation is valuable for learning, so if you find some explanation insufficient, overly complicated or incorrect, it's a perfect opportunity to make a change to it!

-If at any point you run into problems, you can always ask a question on [the fs2-dev Gitter channel][fs2-dev].
+If at any point you run into problems, you can always ask a question on [the fs2-dev channel on the Typelevel Discord][fs2-dev].

 ## How to submit a change

 If you see something worth adding, make the relevant changes in a fork of the source code and [submit a pull request to the project](fs2-pulls).
-If you don't know what you could help with, take a look at [the issues marked as "help wanted"][low-hanging-fruit] or ask on [Gitter][fs2-dev].
+If you don't know what you could help with, take a look at [the issues marked as "help wanted"][low-hanging-fruit] or ask on [Discord][fs2-dev].

 We follow similar rules to [the cats-effect project's](https://github.com/typelevel/cats-effect#development).
 Most importantly, any contributions are expected to be made in the form of [GitHub pull requests to the FS2 repository][fs2-pulls].
 Usually it takes two approvals for a change to be merged.
-If it takes too long to get it approved, feel free to ask on [the Gitter channel][fs2-dev].
+If it takes too long to get it approved, feel free to ask on [Discord][fs2-dev].

 Remember to follow the [code of conduct][coc] in online and offline discourse.